E-Bulletin

 Manitoba

-• Weight exemptions are in place for APU’s.
+- Weight exemptions in place for APU’s.

-• Dimension loads can be marked with red or orange flags.
+- Over Dimension loads can be marked with red or orange flags.
 All OD loads under a permit must be marked with a red flashing light.

 Saskatchewan

-• SGI will be updating its permitting system.
+- SGI will be updating it’s permitting system.

-• A 10-year program is underway to update 10,000 km of roads, after next year (year 5), 4600 km will be completed.
+- 10-year program underway to update 10,000km’s of roads, after next year (year 5), 4600km’s will be completed.
 14 bridges will be rebuilt in 2024.

 Alberta

-• 60-foot extended trailer allowed under permit only.
+- 60-foot extended trailer allowed under permit only.

 British Columbia

-• On route B.C. app will be available in early 2024.
+- On route B.C. app will be available early 2024.

-• Custom permitting system for carriers is being rolled out, as areas become available, they will be rolled out in phases.
+- Custom permitting system for carriers is being rolled out, as areas become available, they will be rolled out in phases.

-• 60-foot extended trailers can be operated everywhere by permit.
+- 60-foot extended trailers can be operated everywhere by permit.

-• In general discussion, it was suggested that the task force put together a group to discuss trying to develop an MOU for similar specs/guidelines for extended trailers across jurisdictions.
+In general discussion it was suggested that the task force put together a group to discuss trying to develop an MOU for similar specs/guidelines for extended trailers across jurisdictions.